How Much Are Modular Home Prices?

 Customizability

-From adding a driveway or a garage to changing the window locations, a modular home can be customized to meet the needs of the homeowner.
+From adding a driveway or a garage to changing the window locations, modular home designs can be customized to meet the needs of the homeowner.
 A custom build is an option if the standard modular home floor plans don’t work for a homeowner and their family.

 Short Construction Time